Last updated on 2026-03-27

 Program overview

-The Bachelor of Computer Science (BCMS) program at Seneca is designed to prepare students for a dynamic career in technology.
+The Bachelor of Computer Science (BCMS) degree program is designed to prepare students for a dynamic career in technology.
 This innovative program emphasizes inclusion, equity, diversity, and accessibility while blending technical studies with experiential learning.
 Students will delve into various areas of computer science, such as user interface design, cybersecurity, and machine learning.
 The program not only equips students with essential technical skills but also fosters core transferable skills like creative problem-solving and effective communication.
-With a focus on real-world applications, students will engage in industry projects and a mandatory work term, ensuring they are well-prepared for the evolving tech landscape.
+A mandatory co-op work term provides practical experience, ensuring graduates are well-prepared to thrive in the evolving tech landscape.

 Program structure

-The Bachelor of Computer Science program is structured to be completed in 6 semesters (3 years).
-It is offered in a hybrid delivery format, combining online and in-person learning experiences.
+The Bachelor of Computer Science program is structured to be completed in 6 semesters (3 years) of full-time study.
+The program is delivered in a hybrid format, combining online and in-person learning experiences.
 Key features of the program structure include:

-- Flexible Learning: Some courses are available in a flexible delivery format, allowing students to choose between in-person and online learning.
+- Flexible Delivery: Some courses are available in a flexible format, allowing students to choose between in-person and online learning.

-- Experiential Learning: The program emphasizes hands-on experience through case analysis and industry projects.
+- Experiential Learning: The program emphasizes real-world applications of theoretical knowledge through case analysis and industry projects.

 Featured Experiences